Making HED meaningful

 • Sensory-event indicates this is a sensory presentation

-• Experimental-stimulus indicates the role in the task
+• Target indicates the task stimulus role

-• Visual-presentation specifies the modality
+• Visual-presentation specifies the sensory modality

-• (Center-of, Computer-screen) - spatial relationship
+• (Center-of, Computer-screen) - spatial relationship (see Rule 5: Nest binary relationships for relationship patterns)

 Example: A non-reversible HED annotation

-Green, Triangle, Target, Center-of, Visual-presentation, Sensory-event, Computer-screen
+Green, Red, Square, Triangle, Center-of, Visual-presentation, Sensory-event, Computer-screen

 • Spatial information is disconnected